0xJeremy/Dum-E-IOT/README.md

 ![alt text](https://raw.githubusercontent.com/0xJeremy/Dum-E-IOT/master/images/image1.jpeg "Dum-E IOT Arms")

-### NOTE: NodeMCU will not flash if 6V battery pack is off.
+### NOTE: NodeMCU will not flash if 6V battery pack is plugged in and off.
 Turn on 6V power to flash board.